dmeverly/ScheduleTemplater/readme.md

 - solver.py contains agent search and repair methods.
 Those wishing to solve using another model can extend solver.py with methods suited for other algorithms.

 # Examples
 Due to the stochastic nature of greedy search and simulated annealing, output will vary between runs.
 The algorithm continues refining the solution until it reaches a near-optimal state.
-Below is the progression from a single run:
+A typical run with minimal constraints:

 Initial state -> 280,004
 Greedy state  -> 70,009
 Repair state  -> 10,005
 Fill state    -> 10,000
 Final Sweep   -> 0

+To challenge the model, constraints were added for minimum rest period between shifts and to prevent solutions involving any employee working more than 5 days in a single week:

+Initial state -> 1,640,011
+Greedy state  -> 70,013
+Repair state  -> 5
+Fill state    -> 13
+Final Sweep   -> 13

 <details>
 <summary>Expand Command Line Output</summary>